 Sometimes balance issues can stem from inner ear or vision problems, which may require a different approach.

-After you have strengthened your muscles and have had enough practice standing, it’s time to start practicing walking.
+After you have strengthened your muscles and have had enough practice standing, it’s time to finally start learning how to walk.

-Task-specific gait training is just a fancy term for exercises that directly involve walking.
+Task-specific gait training refers to exercises that directly involve walking.

-Whenever you perform an action, your brain starts forming new neural pathways in response.
-The more you practice an action, the more these new pathways are reinforced.
+Whenever you perform an action, your brain forms new neural pathways in response.
+Therefore, the more you practice an action, the more these new pathways are reinforced.

-When those pathways gets stronger, this makes the connection between your brain and muscles get stronger, which makes it easier to move.
+When those pathways gets stronger, the connection between your brain and muscles will improve, making it easier for you to walk.

-So basically, if you want to get better at walking, the best thing you can do is, well…start walking!
+Therefore, if you want to get better at walking after brain injury, the best thing you can do is to practice walking.

-That’s where task-specific gait training comes.
+That’s where task-specific gait training comes in.
 It usually starts with assisted forms of walking first, such as walking on a treadmill with a body harness.
-Then you will most likely work your way up to using a walker or cane, until finally you can walk unsupported!
+Then you will work your way up to using a walker or cane, until finally you can walk unsupported!

 Think of it like learning to ride a bike.
-At first you will probably start with training wheels while you learn the right movement.
-But eventually the training wheels will come off and you’ll start riding on your own.
+At first, you will start with training wheels while you learn the correct movement.
+Eventually, however, the training wheels will come off and you will ride your bike on your own.

 The last step in learning to walk again is intensive mobility gait training.

-This is just gait training that includes an aerobic aspect where you will continuously perform a movement at moderate intensity.
+This type of gait training includes an aerobic aspect, where you will continuously perform a movement at moderate intensity.

 Some examples of this training include riding a stationary bike or repeatedly standing up and sitting down.
 Anything that gets your heart pumping.

-The goal of intensive mobility training is to increase your endurance so that you will be able to walk without tiring out too quickly and risking an injury from falling.
+The goal of intensive mobility training is to increase your endurance so that you can walk without tiring out too quickly.

 Recovering Skills for Walking After Brain Injury

-You’ll first need to strengthen your leg and core strength, then work on balance, then learn to stand on your own.
+You’ll first need to strengthen your leg and core strength, then improve your balance.
+Finally, you must learn to stand on your own.

 Once you regain the ability to stand, then the real work begins.

 You’ll start with task specific exercises, then move up to intensive mobility exercises.
-FES should be used in tandem with these exercises to boost your mobility.
+Functional electrical stimulation should be used in tandem with these exercises to boost your mobility.